 The other 60% will vary according to the module.
 These will include:

-SQE1 will be assessed by centralised assessments introduced by the SRA, which are an essential requirement to qualify as a solicitor in England and Wales.
+SQE1 will be assessed by centralised assessments introduced by the SRA, not by the University of Law.
+These assessment are an essential requirement to qualify as a solicitor in England and Wales.
 Students will sit multiple practice tests throughout the programme to help prepare for these assessments.

 We care about your career, which is why we offer support with job applications and other work experience opportunities as soon as you accept your place.Discover more